 Now that people are increasingly seeing consent as a marketing challenge, people accept words and language in your statements matter – both for providing clarity and to give compelling reasons to receive your communications.
 However, marketers writing statements have to think about not just what they say –but how they say it.
 It’s essential for motivating people to act.

-Language and wording is a key element of the ICO guidance on writing statements: “The request for consent needs to be prominent, concise, separate from other terms and conditions, and in plain language.”
+Language and wording is a key element of the ICO guidance on post-GRPR opt in wording in statements: “The request for consent needs to be prominent, concise, separate from other terms and conditions, and in plain language.”
 Clarity is king.
 Beyond that, there is a lot of scope for marketers to experiment with the proposition that forms their statement –provided it is clear and jargon free.
 There are several elements to consider, which is in part related to the audience of your brand and of your particular products.

-fastmap research shows that older audiences are more safety first – seeking reassurance about how their data is handled, managed and processed.
+fastmap’s quantitative research into consent marketing shows that older audiences are more safety first – seeking reassurance about how their data is handled, managed and processed.
 Younger audiences can be more motivated by the benefits and incentives on offer.

 Clarity is essential, while marketers also have to think about describing what they do in an appealing way.
 Would a consumer be motivated to receive ‘marketing communications’ or a ‘newsletter’, or is there a way to describe this in a motivating way?